marefr/dvblinkremote/README.md

-# DVBLink Remote Library
+# DVBLink Remote API Library
-A pure C++ DVBLink Remote API static library.
+libdvblinkremote is a pure C++ DVBLink Remote API static library.

 ## dvblinkremote
 A command line tool for interacting with a DVBLink Connect!
 Server using the DVBLink Remote API.
 This tool are using the libdvblinkremote.